TriptiTech4/Login-using-PHP-and-MySQL/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please feel free to submit a pull request..

 ## Contact
-For any inquiries or questions, please contact [dsumeet14@rediffmail.com](mailto:triptisri222@gmail.com).
+For any inquiries or questions, please contact(mailto:triptisri222@gmail.com).

 Enjoy using the Login Page Using PHP and MySQL project!